stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 .. _app_cdf_optain_soft:

-Where To Obtain The CDF Software
+Where to Obtain the CDF Software
 ````````````````````````````````